Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 The condition occurs when the hip sockets are too loose.
 This causes the femur to rub up against the sockets and can lead to long-term damage.
 This can be quite painful and if the condition is not dealt with properly it will only continue to get worse.

-Many German Shepherds can inherit the condition from their parents.
+Hip dysplasia in German Shepherds is often an inherited condition from the parents.
 However, there are steps that you can take to minimize the chances of them developing the problem or to reduce the impact of it.
 Many dogs already display signs of dysplasia by the time they’re 4 months old.

 Even if they don’t develop it by then, hip injuries can contribute to the problem even if their parents didn’t have it.
-This is especially problematic because German Shepherds are very high energy and love to bound around and get stuff done.
+This is especially problematic because these dogs are very high energy and love to bound around and get stuff done.

 Does My German Shepherd Have Dysplasia?